SAL de IBIZA

 copyright photo: saldeibiza.com

-500 g green asparagus just cut off the ends
+500 g green asparagus, just cut off the ends

 4 pieces of eggs

-2-3 tbsp of wine
+2-3 tbsp wine

 5 tbsp olive oil

-2 pinches SAL de IBIZA Isla Blanca
+2 pinches of SAL de IBIZA Isla Blanca

 • Sal de Ibiza - salt from the island of Ibiza